 How can practice-based learning support your development at times of discontinous change?
-At our next Mayvin Community event, we’ll be joined by an ‘un-panel’ of speakers from different sectors who will share their stories of practice development in uncertain times.
+At our June Mayvin Community event, we are joined by an ‘un-panel’ of speakers from different sectors who share their stories of practice development in uncertain times.

 Know your own strengths as a leader: this builds trust and brings comfort to people’s vulnerability.

 Look for the non-traditional data points that can help you discover the story so far and take the next steps.